How to engage frontline employees

 Frontline or deskless workers are often siloed from the rest of their company.
 Connecting these employees with each other (as well as those who are in the office) is incredibly beneficial for both employee engagement and organizational performance.

 Technology can give these employees a sense of place and a sense of community.
-Even if they don’t get much face time with their coworkers, you can connect these employees with the right product.
+Even if they don’t get much face time with their coworkers, you can connect these employees with the right tech.
+The good news is… they’re already carrying a phone 📱

-• Send employees messages on the communications channel or device they prefer (in many cases, via their cell phone)
+- Send employees messages on the communications channel or device they prefer (in many cases, via their cell phone).
+We strongly recommend two-way employee SMS, which doesn’t require an app, a login, or training of any kind

-• Provide an asynchronous place for frontline employees to catch up during breaks/after shifts (and add their own comments and voice to the conversation)
+- Provide an asynchronous place for frontline employees to catch up during breaks/after shifts, and add their own comments and voice to the conversation.
+This is often a combination between an intranet/employee app and text message notifications.

 At the end of the day, you really just want a tool that can allow you to keep these frontline employees informed and engaged; you don’t want them to constantly have to hear company news through the grapevine or feel like they’re disconnected from HQ all the time.

 Workshop excels as a frontline employee communications solution.
-It’s mobile-friendly and integrates with multiple channels, so you can create emails, texts, Slack messages, intranet posts, and so much more.
+With internal email and two-way text messaging in the same easy-to-use platform, you can create emails, texts, Slack messages, intranet posts, and so much more.
 Plus, with Workshop, you can now generate a QR code for any email with a quick click, and use that QR code for tabletop signage, office displays, breakroom posters, you name it!
 It’s a one-stop shop for planning, targeting, publishing, and measuring your internal communications.
 Learn more about Workshop here.

 Engaging frontline employees through feedback